-Patient receiving corticosteroids greater than or equal to 10 mg/day for 60 or greater consecutive days (G8859)
+Other Performance Exclusion: Patient not receiving corticosteroids greater than or equal to 10 mg/day of prednisone equivalents for 60 or greater consecutive days or a single prescription equating to 600mg prednisone or greater for all fills (G9468)

-Corticosteroid sparing therapy not prescribed, reason not otherwise specified (4142F with 8P)
+Performance Not Met: Corticosteroid sparing therapy not prescribed, reason not otherwise specified (4142F with 8P)

-Measure #271: Inflammatory Bowel Disease (IBD): Preventive Care: Corticosteroid Related latrogenic Injury - Bone Loss Assessment
+Measure #271: Inflammatory Bowel Disease (IBD): Preventive Care: Corticosteroid Related latrogenic Injury - Bone Loss Assessment -- National Quality Strategy Domain: Effective Clinical Care

-Percentage of patients aged 18 years and older with a diagnosis of inflammatory bowel disease who have received dose of corticosteroids greater than or equal to 10 mg/day for 60 or greater consecutive days and were assessed for risk of bone loss once per the reporting year
+Percentage of patients aged 18 years and older with an inflammatory bowel disease encounter who were prescribed prednisone equivalents greater than or equal to 10 mg/day for 60 or greater consecutive days or a single prescription equating to 600mg prednisone or greater for all fills and were documented for risk of bone loss once during the reporting year or the previous calendar year.

-Patients who have received dose of corticosteroids greater than or equal to 10 mg/day for 60 or greater consecutive days and who were assessed for risk of bone loss
+Patients who have received dose of corticosteroids greater than or equal to 10 mg/day of prednisone equivalents for 60 or greater consecutive days or a single prescription equating to 600mg prednisone or greater for all fills and who were documented for risk of bone loss during the reporting year or the pervious calendar year.

 Corticosteroids - Prednisone equivalents used expressly for the treatment of IBD and not for other indications (including premedication before anti-TNF therapy, non-IBD indications) can be determined using the following: 1 mg of prednisone = 1 mg of prednisolone; 5 mg of cortisone; 4 mg of hydrocortisone; 0.8 mg of triamcinolone; 0.8 mg of methylprednisolone; 0.15 mg of dexamethasone; 0.15 mg of betamethasone.

-Assessed - Documentation that an assessment for risk of bone loss has been performed or ordered.
+Documented - Documentation that an assessment for risk of bone loss has been performed or ordered.
 This includes, but is not limited to, review of systems and medication history, and ordering of Central Dual-energy X-Ray Absorptiometry (DXA) scan.